Gift Flow

 • Completed and no-matching-data privacy request rows are deleted after the current 30-day retention window.
 Pending, processing, or retry-pending rows are retained until they reach a terminal status.

-• On uninstall and Shopify shop redaction, Gift Flow deletes shop-scoped app sessions, settings, country cache, checkout attempts, refund mirror records, child refund locks, and privacy requests, then leaves only a minimal redacted lifecycle tombstone.
+• On uninstall and Shopify shop redaction, Gift Flow deletes shop-scoped uploaded gift images, app sessions, settings, country cache, checkout attempts, refund mirror records, child refund locks, and privacy requests, then leaves only a minimal redacted lifecycle tombstone.

 Shopify-hosted order, draft order, customer, fulfillment, and refund records remain governed by Shopify platform controls and the merchant's legal retention obligations.